 If your vehicle passes the inspection, it is time to apply for a rebranded title.
 To do so, fill out any state-required forms, provide proof of a passing inspection, and pay any necessary fees to your state’s title department.
 Upon doing so, your vehicle should receive a rebuilt title and, after getting the vehicle properly insured, you can legally drive it.

-Elite Motor Cars of Miami is a leading salvage car dealer in Miami, Florida.
+AE of Miami is a leading salvage car dealer in Miami, Florida.
 Don’t live in the Sunshine State?
 Don’t worry!
 Our extensive array of damaged and salvaged vehicles can be shipped to all major US-based ports.
 To find the perfect salvage vehicle for your restoration project, shop our collection today.